syncopika/jsProjects/audio_app/README.md

 # audio_app
 <hr>
 you can check it out here!: http://syncopika.tumblr.com/audioapp

+started on 02/15/16